jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d8a4cfbe6b6180ed9a1ca0b
+id: 5d8a4cfbe6b6180ed9a1ca0c
-title: Part 46
+title: Part 47
 challengeType: 0
-dashedName: part-46
+dashedName: part-47
 ---

 # --description--

-Chain the `y` function to the line and pass it a "d function" that returns your `yScale` with `d.followers.twitter` as its argument.

-This is similar to how you set the x values.
-It will use the values of your Twitter followers and your `yScale` to set the y coordinate for each item.

-These "d functions" use implicit returns.
-But if you add curly brackets and a return statement, you can put any JavaScript in there that you want.
-Including `console.log` statements that can be useful for debugging.
+The first line is created and ready to be displayed, which will take a couple steps.
+On a new line, `append` a `path` element to your `lineGraph` variable.
+This is similar to how you appended the `g` before.

 # --hints--